 The Define Nano S is Fractal Design’s recent entry into the ITX case market.
-With several similarities to its bigger brother the Define S, and many ITX cases up near the $100 price point, this is this the best ITX case with lots of features that you can get at under $70.
+With several similarities to its bigger brother the Define S, and many ITX cases up near the $100 price point, this is the best ITX case with lots of features that you can get at under $70.

 The case arrived at the front door inside its retail box with shipping labels attached.
 The Nano S is packaged with great thick Styrofoam around the front and rear of the case, along with plastic to protect your brand investment.